jfasch/jfasch-home/about/site/index.rst

 **Why apply a software license to a website?**

-This site contains material for courses that I give.
-The course material is structured much like software (topics *depend on* other topics; see for example :doc:`here
-</trainings/material/soup/kernel/index>` and :doc:`here
+This site contains material for trainings that I give.
+The material is structured much like software (topics *depend on* other topics; see for example :doc:`here </trainings/material/soup/kernel/index>` and :doc:`here </trainings/material/soup/python/group>`)
-</trainings/material/soup/python/group>`)

 See also `this discussion over at LWN
 <https://lwn.net/Articles/394306/>`__.